intelligence38000/android-docs/CONTRIBUTING.md

 1. Make and commit your changes in the proper demo repo.
 2. Move into this repo (`cd android-docs`) and `git submodule update --remote examples/maps` (or `examples/navigation`) to update the submodule.
 This should typically point to the latest commit in master.
 3. `git add examples/maps` (or `examples/navigation`) to stage the submodule update.
-4. `git commit -m "bumped examples submodule for <some reason>"``
+4. `git commit -m "bumped examples submodule for <some reason>"`

 After commiting the bumped submodule(s), any updates to code snippets for _existing examples_ will automatically update on the related example page.
 For any _new examples_ that were recently added to the demo app and do not already have a dedicated example page in this repo, you will need to follow the steps below to create a new example page.

 #### Add a new example

-Each example requires three pieces: (1) a code snippet, (2) visual assets, and (3) a Markdown file.

-#### Step one: Code snippet

 Code for Android examples comes from public repos that contain completely functional and tested Android apps.
 There are currently two repos with Android test apps: `/mapbox-android-demo` for the **Maps SDK, Java SDK, Plugins, and Core** and `/mapbox-navigation-android` for the **Navigation SDK**.

-1. Create a new example.
-2. Open a pull request.
-A Mapbox team member will pull that code into this repo when the pull request is approved.
-3. Create a new JavaScript file in src/example-code/ following the instructions in either the `boilerplate.js` file.

-#### Step two: Visual assets

-Each example requires two visual assets: (1) a `png` thumbnail and (2) a full-size preview of the final result, which can be either a `png` or an `mp4`.

-1. Create visual assets using a physical Android device or an emulated device.
-2. Add any pngs to `src/img/src/`.
-3. Add any mp4s to `src/video/`.
-4. Add a new entry for pngs to the image config ([read more about the image config](#images)).
-5. Run `bin/appropriate-images.js --all`.
+Putting an example up on a web page requires three pieces: (1) a code snippet, (2) a Markdown file, and (3) a visual asset.
+The `add-examples.js` script will create all but the visual asset for you.

+##### Run the `add-examples` script

+_Note: Before running this script, make sure you've updated the submodule using [the steps above](#update-examples)._

+Pass one or three arguments when you run this script (`node scripts/add-examples.js {product} {folder} {activity name}`).
+If no `folder` and `activity name` are provided, the script will run on all activities for that product that exist in the submodule, but are not yet used in any example pages.

+- **required:** the `product` (`maps` or `navigation`)
+- **optional, but if one is used, both must be used**:
+    - the name of the `folder` in the demo app (a string)
+    - the `activity` name (SomethingActivity.java)

+Here are some examples:

+- To run for all maps activities: `node scripts/add-examples.js maps`
+- To run for one maps activity: `node scripts/add-examples.js maps dds ChoroplethJsonVectorMixActivity.java`

-#### Step three: Markdown file
+##### Update the Markdown file

-Adding a new Markdown file to the `src/pages/maps/examples/` folder will add both a new thumbnail on docs.mapbox.com/android/maps/examples/ and create a new individual example pages like docs.mapbox.com/android/maps/examples/*.
+Running the script will result in one or more new Markdown files in the `src/pages/{product}/examples/` folder.
+This is used to create a new individual example pages at `docs.mapbox.com/android/{product}/examples/{file-name}`.

-1. Create a new Markdown file in `src/pages/maps/examples/` for Maps SDK examples, `src/pages/navigation/examples/` for Navigation SDK examples, etc.
-2. Add front matter.
+Ensure that every new Markdown has the following front matter fields (where possible, the script will fill in front matter fields):
 - `title`: Name of example in title case.
+This comes from an XML file in the `/src/main/res/values/` folder for the relevant demo app.
 - `description`: One to two sentence description of the example.
 Must end in a period.
+This comes from an XML file in the `/src/main/res/values/` folder for the relevant demo app.
 - `topic`: Choose from:
     `Getting started`,
     `Dynamic styling`,
     `Data visualization`,
     `3D`,
-        `Add markers and infoWindows to the map`, `User interaction`,
+    `Add markers and infoWindows to the map`,
+    `User interaction`,
     `Add features to a map`,
     `Set a map style`,
     `Image generation`,
     `Offline`
-    - `thumbnail`: The image ID from the image config file.
+- `thumbnail`: This can either be a url to the thumbnail used in the demo app or an image ID from the image config file.
 - `prependJs`:
-      - `AppropriateImage` or `VideoWithDeviceFrame` depending on if your full-size preview is a `png` or an `mp4`.
+  - **`VideoWithDeviceFrame` or `AppropriateImage`** depending on if your full-size preview is a `png` or an `mp4`.
+Videos are always preferred so the `add-examples` script imports `VideoWithDeviceFrame` by default.
+    - **Video file**: If you are using a video, you will also need to import the video.
+By default, the `add-examples` script will add an import line for a video file that is (1) in the `src/videos/` folder and (2) has a name that follows this pattern: `example-{activity-name-with-dashes}.mp4`. _Note: the example pages will not load until you add the videos to the src/videos/ folder &mdash; there will be an error that it can't find the mp4 file you're trying to import._
-      - `ToggleableCodeBlock` component: Import the component to display your code.
+  - **`ToggleableCodeBlock` component**: Import the component to display your code.
+    - **Code toggle**: If the example has both a Kotlin and Java code snippet, you'll also need to import `CodeLanguageToggle`.
-      - Example code: Import the raw and highlighted code pulled in the file you created in `src/example-code/`.
+  - **Example code**: Import the raw and highlighted code pulled in the file you created in `src/example-code/`.
+This is done automatically when using the `add-examples` script.

-3. The content in the Markdown file (outside of the front matter) will be displayed as text on the individual example page.
+The content in the Markdown file (outside of the front matter) will be displayed as text on the individual example page.

-4. Add your visual preview using JSX inside `{{ }}` to add an `AppropriateImage` or `VideoWithDeviceFrame`.
+Add your visual preview using JSX inside `{{ }}` to add an `AppropriateImage` or `VideoWithDeviceFrame`.
+A `VideoWithDeviceFrame` component with the default file name described above is added by the `add-examples` script.

-5. Add any number of `ToggleableCodeBlock` components and set the `codeSnippet` prop to your imported code.
+Add any number of `ToggleableCodeBlock` components and set the `java` and `kotlin` props to your imported code.

 **Example**: